Preventing Allergies in Infants with a Family History

-Hydrolysed formulaHydrolysed infant formula, which is cow’s milk-based formula that has been processed to break down most of the proteins into smaller particles, may modify the development of the allergic disease.
+Hydrolysed formulaHydrolysed infant formula, which is cow’s milk-based formula, processed to break down the proteins into smaller particles, may modify the development of the allergic disease.

-For infants with a strong history of atopy, there is limited evidence that hydrolysed formula, in comparison with cow’s milk formula, reduces infant and childhood allergy.
-Most studies on the use of hydrolysed formulas have involved infants at high risk of atopy rather than the general population and benefits have been modest.
+Infants with a strong history of atopy, there is limited evidence hydrolysed formula, in comparison with cow’s milk formula, is helpful in reducing infant and childhood allergy.
+Most studies on the use of hydrolysed formulas have involved infants at high risk of atopy.
+Rather than the general population and benefits have been modest.

 Additional randomised studies are needed among infants from families with low risk of atopy.
-There is no evidence that partially hydrolysed infant formula prevents allergic disease when used for supplementary feeds in hospitals, and widespread use for this purpose may undermine breastfeeding.
+There is no evidence partially hydrolysed infant formula prevents allergic disease when used for supplementary feeds in hospitals.
+And widespread use for this purpose may undermine breastfeeding.

 The Royal Australasian College of Physicians (RAcP) recommends the use of extensively hydrolysed infant formula in infants with proven cow’s milk allergy or cow’s milk protein intolerance who are not breastfed.

-Despite what the research has found I have helped families whose babies have cows milk protein intolerance or eczema and have become amazingly settled on a partially hydrolysed formula compared to a cows milk-based formula.
+Despite what the research has uncovered anecdotally I have helped babies with cows milk protein intolerance or eczema become amazingly settled on a partially hydrolysed formula.
+Compared to a predominantly cows milk-based formula.

 Examples of partially hydrolysed formulae include Aptamil Allerpro Syneo and NAN HA Gold.
-Extensively hydrolysed formulas include Nutramigen and Alimentum.
+Extensively hydrolysed formulas include Neocate, Nutramigen, Pepti-Junior and Alimentum.

 Soy-based formulas don’t prevent or reduce the risk of your child developing allergies.

-A cochrane review concluded that feeding with soy formula should not be recommended for preventing atopy in infants at high risk of developing allergy.
+A Cochrane review concluded that feeding with soy formula should not be recommended for preventing atopy in infants at high risk of developing an allergy.

 Further research may be warranted to determine the role of soy formulas for preventing allergy or food intolerance in infants who are unable to be breastfed, who have a strong family history of allergy or cow’s milk protein intolerance.